IOfate/kucoin-ws/README.md

 ## API

-This package export one class `KuCoinWs` which extend from [Emittery](https://www.npmjs.com/package/emittery), which allow us to dispatch and listen events.
+This package export one class `KuCoinWs` and extend from [Emittery](https://www.npmjs.com/package/emittery), which allow us to dispatch and listen events.
 More information about Emittery API here: https://github.com/sindresorhus/emittery#api

 ### kuCoinWs = new KuCoinWs()